 Most people either buy drones on Amazon or directly from the manufacturer.
 Sometimes entry level drone manufacturers’ websites will offer special benefits for buying through them – Altair Aerial, for example, offers free shipping.
 Some of the best beginner drones can also be found at physical storefronts that sell consumer electronics.

 We are partnered with the Amazon affiliate program, so we get a little bit of money each time you buy a drone using one of our links.
 If you like our writing and think this article was valuable to you, consider buying through the buttons above to help support our site at no extra cost to yourself!

 How much does a decent drone cost?
 How much is a drone with a camera?

-In the modern age, you can find good drones for under $100 USD – sometimes as low as $40 to $60.
+In the modern age, you can find good drones at reasonable prices – sometimes as low as $40 to $60.
 But these drones may have limited functionality and are often made of cheaper parts.
 A good, long-lasting beginner drone typically costs between $100-$300.
 Mid-range drones can go up to $600, while high-end consumer drones will often cost $1000 or more.

 Cameras are now standard on almost all beginner drones, so you don’t have to worry about paying extra for that feature.

 Do you need a license to fly a drone?

 Typically, you will not need a license to fly a beginner drone.
 In America, you usually only need to register a drone if you’re using it for a commercial purpose or if it weighs over 55 pounds.
 However, laws vary by state and even more by country, so we strongly recommend you look up the laws in your area to see if you need a license to fly a drone.